jemissik/fetch3_nhl/docs/getting_started.rst

   forking the FETCH3 repository and working with git.

 .. todo::
-    - Eventually FETCH3 will be released as a package to make installation simpler
+    - Eventually FETCH3 will be released on conda-forge to make installation simpler

 Install FETCH3's dependencies
 =============================